 Choose double height windows

-It might sound obvious, but planning in a double-height space – with a hallway and landing, or living space with mezzanine level, for instance – is one of the simplest ways to ensure light flows through the entire space.
+While it may sound obvious, planning in a double-height space – whether a hallway and landing or living space with mezzanine level, for instance – is one of the simplest ways to ensure light flows through the entire space.

 Bring in more light with roof windows